rwieruch/the-road-to-react-with-firebase/manuscript/chapter8.md

 Now the users are managed with MobX rather than in React’s local state.
 You have connected the state from MobX with the view layer.

 What about the session state layer which should be handled by the session store?
 Essentially you will refactor it the same way as the user state layer before.
-You will replace the provider pattern, where the authenticated user is stored in React’s context, with the state layer from MobX, where the authenticated user will be stored in the session store.
-Thus, instead of passing the authenticated user object down via React’s context, you pass it down via the MobX's session store by providing the store in a parent component (via the Provider component, which you already did) and connecting it to the components that care about the authenticated user (e.g. Navigation, Account).
+You will replace your own Provider and Consumer components, where the authenticated user was reached through all components by using React's context API, where the authenticated user will be stored in the session store.
+Thus, instead of passing the authenticated user object down via React’s context, you pass it down via the MobX's session store by providing the store in a parent component.
+You already provided the stores in a parent component by using the custom Provider component from mobx-react.
+Afterward, you can connect all the components that care about the authenticated user (e.g. Navigation, Account) to it.

 The most important component to store the authenticated user object in the MobX session store rather than in React’s context is the `withAuthentication()` higher order component.
 We can refactor it to use the MobX session store instead of React’s context by connecting it to the state layer.